Maintenance and pruning of standard fruit trees

 Contents

-Large in size, fruit trees with standard trunks have a trunk height ranging from 1.80 to 2 metres.
-Single to maintain, they nevertheless require some care and a pruning clean-up every 3 to 5 years.
+Large in size, standard fruit trees have a trunk height ranging from 1.80 to 2 metres.
+Easy to maintain, they still require some care and a cleaning pruning every 3 to 5 years.

 Maintenance

-The regular maintenance of standard fruit trees is simple and consists of providing:
+The regular maintenance of standard fruit trees is simple and involves providing:

-- In winter, a shovelful of wood ash around the trunk.
-Rich in potash, this application helps stimulate flowering and increase fruit yields.
+- in winter, a shovelful of wood ash all around the trunk.
+Rich in potash, this addition helps to stimulate flowering and increase fruit yields.

-- In spring, well-rotted compost lightly worked into the surface, taking care not to damage the roots.
-Then apply mulch or simply mow the herb at the base of the trees.
+- in spring, well-rotted compost by scratching it onto the surface, taking care not to damage the roots.
+Then, apply a mulch or simply mow the grass at the base of the trees.

 Maintenance pruning

-The maintenance pruning aims to preserve the harmonious structure of the tree, promote air and light circulation, and thus enable better fruiting.
+The pruning aims to maintain the harmonious structure of the tree, promote the circulation of air and light, and thus allow for better fruiting.

-It should be carried out every 3 to 5 years.
-Pip fruit trees are pruned in winter (avoiding frost) until early spring, while stone fruit trees are pruned at the beginning of autumn.
+It is carried out every 3 to 5 years.
+Pip trees are pruned in winter (frost-free) until early spring, while stone trees are pruned in early autumn.

 To do this:

-- if necessary, remove suckers growing at the base of the tree and water shoots developing on the trunk,
+- remove, if necessary, the suckers growing at the base of the tree and the water sprouts developing on the trunk of the tree,

-- cut away dead or broken branches, as well as those that are crossing,
+- remove dead or broken branches, as well as those that cross each other,

-- trim twigs and some inner branches to allow air and light to circulate through the centre,
+- cut the twigs and some inner branches to allow air and light to circulate in the middle,

-- prune the tips of branches above an outward-facing bud and favour horizontal branches.
-Don’t forget to coat pruning wounds with a pruning sealant such as clay to prevent fungi or diseases from appearing.
+- trim the ends of the branches above a bud turned outward and favour horizontal branches.
+Don’t forget to coat the pruning wounds with a healing agent such as clay to prevent the appearance of fungi or diseases.

 Discover other Apple trees